dewhurstwill/blog/_posts/2021-01-19-leaking-aws-s3-credentials-experiment.md

 FILE_PREFIX="blob_"
 ```

-Although I didnt get an email from azure to say I had uploaded a connection string by accident, one of my collegues did upload a file using the connection string secret and the azure storage explorer (only know it was one of my collegues as they told me)
+Although I didn't get an email from azure to say I had uploaded a connection string by accident, one of my colleagues did upload a file using the connection string secret and the azure storage explorer (only know it was one of my colleagues as they told me)

 ![](https://i.imgur.com/cqQCgyw.png)

-Looking further into Microsoft documentation this is not a best practice way of accessing a storage account instead they recommend creating an app registration with limited permissions on the storage account/container from which you can generate should lived access tokens with just the right ammount of permission
+Looking further into Microsoft documentation this is not a best practice way of accessing a storage account instead they recommend creating an app registration with limited permissions on the storage account/container from which you can generate should lived access tokens with just the right amount of permission

 ## To conclude

 Leaking secrets always doesn’t end well however it would appear due to the number of high-profile news stories regarding S3, Amazon has invested heavily to ensure administrators are notified before the credentials can be used maliciously

-What if they were not AWS credentials where they have invested heavily in security, what if it was an API key to a custom service or you accidentilly commited a connection string to your database?
+What if they were not AWS credentials where they have invested heavily in security, what if it was an API key to a custom service or you accidentally committed a connection string to your database?

 This would be where you would turn to an alternative for non-AWS credentials such Git Guardian (Not Sponsored) which you can read more about [here](https://www.gitguardian.com/)